Government agencies communicate via

 You may need to pay a Seller's Stamp Duty (SSD) when you dispose of the flat within a certain holding period.
 More information on the seller’s stamp duty can be obtained from the IRAS website (Other Taxes > Stamp Duty for Property).

-If you have bought/ intend to, or are listed as an essential occupier of another HDB flat with a second mortgage loan from us, you need to use all your CPF monies available for housing (including the CPF refund) and up to 50% of the cash consideration (if any) to finance the purchase of your next flat.
+If you are taking a second HDB mortgage loan to purchase your next flat, you need to use all your CPF monies available for housing (including the CPF refund) and up to 50% of the consideration (if any) for the flat purchase.

-If you have withdrawn your ownership from a subsidised flat, you will need to meet a 5-year time bar from the date of purchase of the flat (excluding any period of renting out of whole flat and/ or any period of non-occupation) before you can apply to buy another subsidised flat, DBSS flat, or an EC unit directly from the developer.
+IIf the current flat from which you are withdrawing ownership is a subsidised flat, you will need to meet a 5-year time bar from the date of purchase of the flat (excluding any period of renting out of whole flat and/ or any period of non-occupation) before you can apply to buy another subsidised flat, DBSS flat, or an EC unit directly from the developer.

 The resale levy payable is determined at the point of booking the second subsidised flat.